-The above classification is really only applicable to individual program modules, and many important problems consist of several modules with different classifications.
-An interesting illustration is the battle management simulation implemented by my collaborators at JPL [Meier:89a].
+We have looked at many more applications since the detailed survey in [Fox:88b] and the general picture described above remains valid!
+We will emphasize later that many complicated problems are mixtures of the basic classifications.
+An important case is illustrated by a battle management simulation implemented by my collaborators at JPL [Meier:89a].
 This is formally asynchronous with temporally and spatially irregular interconnections between various modules, such as sensors for control platforms and input/output tasks.
 However, each module uses a loosely synchronous algorithm such as the multitarget Kalman filter [Gottschalk:90b] or the target-weapon pairing system.
 Thus, we had a few (~ 10-50) large grain asynchronous (Class III) objects, each of which was a data parallel Class I or II algorithm.
 This type of asynchronous problem can be implemented in a scaling fashion on massively parallel machines.
-We will denote this IIICG-IIFG to indicate the Coarse Grain asynchronous control of Fine Grain loosely synchronous subproblems.
-A similar example of this mixed problem class is machine vision and signal processing, where one finds an asynchronous collection of data parallel modules to perform various image processing tasks, such as stereo matching and edge detection.
-A somewhat different example is a project of Dennis from Rice in the NSF center CRPC to study optional well placement in an oil reservoir.
-Here, the reservoir simulation for a given placement is loosely synchronous, whereas the overall optimization is a naturally asynchronous Class III algorithm.
+We will denote this IIICG-IIFG to indicate the Coarse Crain asynchronous controlling of Fine Grain loosely synchronous subproblems.
+A similar example of this problem class is machine vision and signal processing, where one finds an asynchronous collection of data parallel modules to perform various image processing tasks, such as stereo matching and edge detection.
+A somewhat different example is a project of Dennis from Rice in the NSF center CRPC [J. Dennis, Private Communication, 1991] to study optional well placement in an oil reservoir.
+Here, the reservoir simulation for a given well placement is loosely synchronous, whereas the overall optimization is a naturally asynchronous Class III algorithm.
+Figure 3 illustrates another example where we outline an approach to designing a new airframe which involves aerodynamics, structures, radar signature and the optimization discussed above for the oil reservoir case.
+This Figure 3 also points the interesting analogy between heterogeneous problems, class IIICG-IIFG and a heterogeneous computer network.

 In the above cases, the asynchronous components of the problems were large grain modules with modest parallelism.
 This can be contrasted with Otto and Felten's MIMD computer chess algorithm, where the asynchronous evaluation of the pruned tree is "massively parallel" [Felten:88i].
 Here, one can break the problem up into many loosely coupled but asynchronous parallel components which give excellent and scalable parallel performance.
 Each asynchronous task is now a Class I or II modestly parallel evaluation of a given chess position.